-Funding Opportunity Number: ITA-MAS-OPCM-2013-2003266
+Funding Opportunity Number: ITA-INA-OPCM-2014-2003773

-Catalog of Federal Domestic Assistance (CFDA) Number: 11.112, Market Development
+Catalog of Federal Domestic Assistance (CFDA) Number: 11.112, Market Development Cooperator Program

-Cooperator Program

-Dates: Public Meeting: ITA will hold a public meeting to discuss MDCP proposal preparation, procedures, and selection process on Thursday, January 31, 2013.
-The ninety-minute meeting will begin at 2:00 p.m. in Room 1412, at the Herbert Clark Hoover Building, 14th and Constitution Avenue, N.W., Washington, D.C.
+Dates: Public Meeting: ITA will hold a public meeting to discuss MDCP proposal preparation, procedures, and selection process on WEDNESDAY, JANUARY 29, 2014.
+The ninety-minute meeting will begin at 2:00 p.m. in ROOM 1412, at the Herbert Clark Hoover Building, 1401 Constitution Avenue, N.W., Washington, D.C.
 ITA will not discuss specific proposals at this meeting.
 Attendance is not required in order to apply or seek an eligibility determination.
-Interested parties may participate via telephone conference.
-Instructions for participation via teleconference are available at trade.gov/mdcp or by contacting Mr. Brad Hess at 202-482-2969, or via e-mail at Brad.Hess@trade.gov.
+Interested parties may participate via telephone conference by dialing 203-280-9578, then passcode 6504789.

 Applications: Complete applications must be received and validated by grants.gov, or if submitted as hard-copy, received by ITA on or before 5:00 p.m.
-EST, February 28, 2013.
+EST, FEBRUARY 24, 2014.
 Applicants should note: Validation or rejection of an application by grants.gov may take up to two (2) business days after submission.
 Applications received after the deadline will be rejected/returned to the sender without further consideration.
-Use of U.S. priority or express mail or other delivery service must be documented with a receipt.
+For applicants who choose to send hard copy, use of U.S. priority or express mail or other delivery service must be documented with a receipt.

-Applicants whose applications have been received by the deadline will be notified via e-mail or fax within ten (10) days of the submission deadline.
+For applicants who choose to send hard copy, applicants whose applications have been received by the deadline will be notified via e-mail or fax within ten (10) days of the submission deadline.

-Funding Opportunity Description: ITA requests that eligible organizations submit proposals (applications) for the fiscal year (FY) 2013 competition for MDCP awards.
+Funding Opportunity Description: ITA requests that eligible organizations submit proposals (applications) for the fiscal year (FY) 2014 competition for MDCP awards.
 ITA creates economic opportunity for U.S. workers and firms by promoting international trade and investment, strengthening industry competitiveness, and ensuring fair trade.